Priyank-Solanki/GitHub-Help/README.md

 # GitHub Help
 > ## How to create README.md file
+> ## When you use this help please give only one white space or space between text and special character
 > > * If you want to use heading tags you have to use '#'.
 > > > ```
 > > > Example :